marko-js/marko/docs/marko-v4.md

-# What's New in Mark v4
+# What's New in Marko v4

 A lot of exciting improvements were made as part of the Mark v4 release.